davidnabergoj/bootplot/README.md

 # Bootplot: bootstrap your plot

-**Bootplot** is a library that lets you easily visualize uncertainty.
+**Bootplot** is a package that lets you easily visualize uncertainty.
 You only need to provide a function that generates a plot from your data and pass it to `bootplot`.
 This will generate a static image and an animation of your data uncertainty.